MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 ## Trying out an application

-Follow these instructions if you’d like to try out an application in the cluster.
+Follow these instructions if you'd like to try out an application in the cluster.

 1. On the administrative console that you signed into earlier, select **Applications > New Application** and then select **New Enterprise Application**.

 2. On the next panel, select **Remote file system** and then select **Browse…**.
 You're given the option to browse the file systems of your installed servers.

 3. Select the system that begins with **Dmgr**.
-You're shown the Deployment Manager’s file system.
+You're shown the Deployment Manager's file system.
 From there, select **V9** and then **installableApps**.
 In that directory, you should see many applications available to install.
 Select **DefaultApplication.ear** and then select **OK**.

 Then, you're taken back to the page for selecting the application, which should look like the following screenshot: